recp/cglm/docs/source/opt.rst

 By starting **v0.4.5** cglm provides an option to disable alignment requirement.
 To enable this option define **CGLM_ALL_UNALIGNED** macro before all headers.
 You can define it in Xcode, Visual Studio (or other IDEs) or you can also prefer to define it in build system.
-If you use pre-compiled verisons then you have to compile cglm with **CGLM_ALL_UNALIGNED** macro.
+If you use pre-compiled versions then you have to compile cglm with **CGLM_ALL_UNALIGNED** macro.

 **VERY VERY IMPORTANT:** If you use cglm in multiple projects and